 Easy Meal Prep Recipe

-This salad is also absolutely PERFECT for meal planning – either for your work lunches, like I do, or for your dinners.
+This salad is also absolutely PERFECT for meal planning.
+You can enjoy it for lunch or for dinner.

-I made a quick and easy Dairy-Free Southwest Buttermilk Dressing to go with the salad.
-Simply combine mayonnaise, dairy-free buttermilk, paprika, chopped cilantro and lime juice.
+This quick and easy Dairy-Free Southwest Buttermilk Dressing goes so well with the salad.

 You can, of course, make this with regular store-bought or homemade buttermilk instead of my dairy-free version if you'd prefer.